 The ability to voice concerns in a safe environment combined with the common HBCU mission to provide leadership for the African American community is empowering and yields a greater sense of agency for students.
 Additionally, HBCUs have an important role as information-sharing networks as well as community gathering spaces.
 This is why HBCU students lead and support social movements presently and have been at the forefront of social change throughout history.

 Remember that it was North Carolina A&T students who risked their lives to desegregate lunch counters in Greensboro, North Carolina, in 1960.
-Their bold action quickly galvanized a student-led movement throughout the southern United States that spread to 125 cities in nine different states in only two months.
+Their font-bold action quickly galvanized a student-led movement throughout the southern United States that spread to 125 cities in nine different states in only two months.
 This is a testament to the centuries-long efforts of HBCU students, alumni, faculty, and staff to advance the social, political, and economic position in the Black community.

 The Future of HBCUs